avdol0521/live-breh/content/notes/adventofcyber2025.md

 tags:
   - fetus
 ---
 - wont be covering day 0 and 1 in this note cuz boring as hell who tf doesnt know basic linux cli ToT
+- key for sidequest went something like now_you_see_me
 # Day 2: Phishing https://tryhackme.com/room/phishing-aoc2025-h2tkye9fzU
 - its a subset of social engineering
 - mutiple types exist including but not limited to: